Top Ways to Protect Your Smart Home From Cyberattacks

 Change the default SSID (the name of your network) and the default password.
 Choose strong, unique passwords and update them regularly.

-Let Vivint help protect your home from cyberattacks
+Let Vivint help protect your home

 Staying safe from cyberattacks isn’t hard, but it does require some vigilance and awareness on your part.